Alchemist-X/howcryptoworksbook/Chapter_07_DeFi_Protocols_Mechanisms.md

 ## Section II: Decentralized Exchange Architecture

-Decentralized exchanges solve a fundamental problem: how do you trade assets without trusting a centralized intermediary to hold your funds?
+Decentralized exchanges solve a fundamental problem: how can users trade assets without trusting a centralized intermediary to hold their funds?
 In doing so, they establish on-chain price discovery and liquidity that other protocols can build upon.

 ### Uniswap: The AMM Revolution